 Sessions may act as a general investigation or focus on particular festivals such as Christmas or Easter.

-Penelope with the Suitors by Pintoricchio provides the stimulus for Take One Picture 2016/17.
-Pupils will explore the focus painting along with two others chosen to complement their understanding and observational skills.
+The next Take One Picture focus painting is Men of the Docks by George Bellows.
+Pupils will explore the painting along with two others chosen to complement their understanding and observational skills.
 This session will work either as an introduction to Take One Picture or to enhance and consolidate knowledge for those who have already worked on the project.

 All of the above themes can be adapted for SEND groups.
 Please contact us for more information about how we can meet your group’s needs.